 Crock-Pot BBQ Pork Chops with Vegetables

-This is also an affordable recipe.
+It;’s a great recipe that’s also affordable.
 You can use your favorite pork chops – and buy them when they’re on sale to save even more – and then you’re ready to go!
-A few other common ingredients and your masterpiece will be ready to eat in a few hours!

 Y’all, if you ever only make one slow cooker pork recipe, make this one – it’s just that darn good!